roblatour/ESP32TimeServer/README.md

 ## 3D Printed Case

-An downloadable 3D printable enclosure designed for use the WaveShare ESP32-P4-ETH (with or without the POE hat) + Sparkfun GPS boards is included in the [`3D printable case/`](./3D%20printable%20case/) folder.
+A downloadable 3D printable enclosure designed for use the WaveShare ESP32-P4-ETH (with or without the POE hat) + Sparkfun GPS boards is included in the [`3D printable case/`](./3D%20printable%20case/) folder.
 Both `.stl` (print-ready) and `.f3z` (Fusion 360 editable source) files are provided so you